KeepSafe/zendesk-helpcenter-cms/README.md

 ### Removing items

 ```
-zendesk-translator remove  "path/to/article.md"
+zendesk-help-cms remove  "path/to/article.md"
-zendesk-translator remove "category"
+zendesk-help-cms remove "category"
 ```

 It will remove files locally and from Zendesk and WebTranslateIt.
 It will not remove categories/sections together with articles even if they are empty, it has to be done separately from removing articles.
 Removing category/section will remove everything in it.

 ### Fixing missing files

 If you want you can create categories/sections/articles by hand.
 Instead of creating all necessary files you can create folders for categories/sections and the  markdown file for the article.
-To create missing files run `zendesk-translator doctor`.
+To create missing files run `zendesk-help-cms doctor`.
 It will create files with default names (directory/)